 But what is the difference?
 And is fluoride really safe?

-Many people equate fluoride with the chemical element fluorine – yet these are two completely different substances.
+Many people equate fluoride with the chemical element fluorine – but these are two completely different substances.

 • Fluorine is a highly reactive gas that is toxic in its pure form